 - 1. The financial intervention by the Union under Specific Objective 3.
-Cybersecurity and Trust shall pursue the following operational objectives: - (a) support, together with Member States, the build-up and procurement of advanced cybersecurity equipment, tools and data infrastructures in Europe in full compliance with data protection legislation; - (b) support the build-up and best use of European knowledge, capacity and skills related to cybersecurity; - (c) ensure a wide deployment of the latest effective state of the art cybersecurity solutions according to the state of the art across the European economy;
+Cybersecurity and Trust shall pursue the following operational objectives: - (a) support, together with Member States, the build-up and procurement of advanced cybersecurity equipment, tools and data infrastructures in Europe in full compliance with data protection legislation; - (b) support the build-up and best use of European knowledge, capacity and skills related to cybersecurity;

-- (d) reinforce capabilities within Member States and private sector to help them meet Directive (EU) 2016/1148 of the European Parliament and of the Council of 6 July 2016 concerning measures for a high common level of security of network and information systems across the Union including through measures aiming at developing a cybersecurity culture within organisations. - (e) enhance cooperation between the civil and defence communities with regard to dual use technologies and applications in cybersecurity. - 2.
-The actions under this specific objective Cybersecurity and trust shall be implemented primarily through the European Cybersecurity Industrial, Technology and Research Competence Centre and the Cybersecurity Competence Network in accordance with [Regulation 2018/0328 establishing the European Cybersecurity Industrial, Technology and Research Competence Centre and the Network of National Coordination Centres].
+- ensure a wide deployment of the latest effective state of the art cybersecurity solutions according to the state of the art across the European economy; - (d) reinforce capabilities within Member States and private sector to help them meet Directive (EU) 2016/1148 of the European Parliament and of the Council of 6 July 2016 concerning measures for a high common level of security of network and information systems across the Union38 including through measures aiming at developing a cybersecurity culture within organisations. - enhance cooperation between the civil and defence spheres with regard to dual use projects, services, competences and applications in cybersecurity, in accordance with Article 4.7 of Regulation 2019/XXXX establishing the European Cybersecurity Industrial, Technology and Research Competence Centre and the Network of National Coordination Centres.] enhance cooperation between the civil and defence communities with regard to dual use technologies and applications in cybersecurity. - 2.
+[The actions under this specific objective Cybersecurity and trust shall be implemented primarily through the European Cybersecurity Industrial, Technology and Research Competence Centre and the Cybersecurity Competence Network in accordance with {{Regulation 20182019/XXXX0328 establishing the European Cybersecurity Industrial, Technology and Research Competence Centre and the Network of National Coordination Centres}.]